deepskies/cosmoNODE/README.md

 	+ this is most likey not proper, as flux_err for an input might not be kosher

 	+ the accuracy on the training set was [correct guesses: 9475 / total guesses: 11107] ~ 0.8531 %

+11:47 using matplotlib to interpret timeseries data

+	 + plotting each object with flux/time and colored according to band

+	 +